Ellen Hathaway

 Flora

-As the bareness of winter becomes a past memory, springtime ushers a season of new beginnings.
-These works were inspired by lengthening hours of daylight, lavish color, and new growth bursting forth.
-Each work is an allegory of the new life we feel as times of barrenness lift within our own lives.
+A body of work celebrating endings flowing into new beginnings. new beginnings, these works are Inspired by lengthening hours of daylight, lavish color, and new growth bursting forth.
+Characterized by their dynamic essence with expansive paint , I build texture, layer, and push color to create an effect both generous and unexpected.
+Each work is a visual allegory of the new life we feel as times of barrenness lift within our own lives.
+And an invitation for you to meditate in the expressive quality of the rich surface.

 Abstract Horizonscapes